GameTilDead/ClickerLeague/README.md

 //
 _"You don't wanna break before reaching 4 b2b, that just wastes time."_

-burn: Card effect in AS where, if you flip it, other cards get flipped
+burn: Card effect in (r/u)AS where, if you flip it, other cards get flipped
 //
 _"Most players who don't know **real magic** find it impossible to undo the consequences of flipping a burnt card in rAS."_